mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

 We can see that the variance decides how important the regularization term should be.
 A large variance will prioritize making the distribution similar to $$u$$ over transmitting any information about $$x$$.
 On the other hand, a small variance will make $$\phi$$ only care about it being possible to reconstruct $$x$$ from $$\hat{z}$$ even if the distribution looks nothing like $$u$$.
 This may also lead to recovering traditional autoencoders provided that $$\phi$$ is able to produce deterministic distributions.

+Note that this interpretation of "VAEs as reconstruction loss + regularization" also holds for more complicated $$p_\theta(x \mid z)$$ distributions.
+Although these are not as revealing as the relation between mean square error and the gaussian with fixed variance.

 ### Is $$q_\phi$$ really more efficient?